 An adjustment to the neutron dose is necessary to account for the change in neutron quality factors between historical and current scientific guidance, as discussed in NIOSH (2007).
-At Pantex, TLNDs were calibrated with measurements based on fluence-to-dose conversion factors and quality factors similar to those from International Commission on Radiological Protection (ICRP) Publication 21 (ICRP 1973) and National Council on Radiological Protection and Measurements (NCRP) Report 38 (NCRP 1971).
+At Pantex, TLNDs were calibrated with measurements based on fluence-to-dose conversion factors and quality factors similar to those from ICRP Publication 21 (ICRP 1973) and National Council on Radiological Protection and Measurements (NCRP) Report 38 (NCRP 1971).
 These quality factors are point-wise data because they were calculated for a broad parallel beam of monoenergetic neutrons incident on a 30-cm-diameter cylindrical phantom representing the torso.
-Figure 6-11 compares NCRP (1971) quality factors to those used in Pacific Northwest National Laboratory (PNNL) measurements at the Y-12 Plant (Soldat et al. 1990).
+Figure 6-10 compares NCRP (1971) quality factors to those used in Pacific Northwest National Laboratory (PNNL) measurements at the Y-12 National Security Complex (Soldat et al. 1990).
 To convert from NCRP (1971) quality factors to ICRP (1991) radiation weighting factors, a curve was fit that described the quality factors as a function of neutron energy.
-A group average quality factor was calculated, as b.
-Dose of record in comparison with Hp(10).
+A group average quality factor was calculated, as shown in Figure 6-10, for each neutron energy group used to define the radiation weighting factors in ICRP (1991).

-Figure 6-11.
-Comparison of neutron quality factors used in PNNL neutron spectrum measurements (Soldat et al. 1990) and neutron quality factors from NCRP (1971), shown as point-wise data, and grouped, averaged data over four neutron energy groups used in dose reconstruction for Y-12 Plant workers.
+Figure 6-10.
+Comparison of neutron quality factors used in PNNL neutron spectrum measurements (Soldat et al. 1990) and neutron quality factors from NCRP (1971), shown as point-wise data, and grouped, averaged data over four neutron energy groups used in dose reconstruction for Y-12 workers.

-shown in Figure 6-11, for each neutron energy group used to define the radiation weighting factors in ICRP (1991).
-Table 6-12 summarizes the group-averaged NCRP (1971) quality factors that were used in the dose reconstruction.
+Table 6-13 summarizes the group-averaged NCRP (1971) quality factors that were used in the dose reconstruction.
 In addition, this table compares these quality factors with dosimetry guidelines from the First Tripartite Conference in 1949 (Warren et al. 1949; Fix, Gilbert, and Baumgartner 1994).